Lord High Steward of Ireland: The hereditary nature of the office

 daughter and heiress Maud Neville, who named Lord Talbot, and in this way he became possessed of his wife's portion of Theobald de Verdon's estate in Meath, as also of Alveston, now Alton Towers."

 It can be seen elsewhere that the Lord High Stewardship continued to be inherited by the Earls of Shrewsbury.
 In Letters of Appointment dated 27 August in the 28th year of King Henry VI, the first Earl of Shrewsbury who was also the Lord High Steward or Great Seneschal of Ireland, appointed John Penyngton to be Steward of the Liberty of Waterford, and in such appointment, the Earl is described as "Senescallus ac Constabularius Hiberniae".
-Further examples continue such as the case of the 4th Earl of Shrewsbury, confirmed in an inquisition later in 1624, and recalled in a Case before the House of Lords in 1862, dealing with the Lord High Stewardship of Ireland.
+Further examples continue such as the case of George Talbot, 4th Earl of Shrewsbury, confirmed in an inquisition later in 1624, and recalled in a Case before the House of Lords in 1862, dealing with the Lord High Stewardship of Ireland.
 Such appointments by the Lords Shrewsbury of Stewards of Counties in Ireland were upheld by the House of Lords as proof of the exercise of the prerogatives of the Lord High Steward of Ireland.
 Furthermore, it was in his inherited capacity as Lord High Steward of Ireland that the 4th Earl of Shrewsbury, George Talbot, assisted at the coronation of King Henry VII in 1485.
-The 12th Earl, in the same capacity as Lord High Steward of Ireland, assisted at the coronation of King James II in 1685.
+Charles Talbot, 12th Earl of Shrewsbury, in the same capacity as Lord High Steward of Ireland, assisted at the coronation of King James II in 1685.
 In both of these cases, the Lord High Steward carried the Curtana.